New Page 1

 Learning

-Mathematical development:-
+Mathematical development

 'How many children can fit in our boat?'

-Physical development.:-
+Physical development

 Spatial awareness, balancing, negotiating obstacles.
 Use of tools.
-Games and healthy exercise out side.
+Games and healthy exercise outside.

-Knowledge & Understanding of the World:-
+Knowledge and understanding of the world

-Investigating all the natural flora & fauna in the woodland.
-Investigating weather, predicting & experimenting.
+Investigating all the natural flora and fauna in the woodland.
+Investigating weather, predicting and experimenting.
 Mapping.
 Growing things.
-Using senses to learn about materials, textures, changes etc.
+Using senses to learn about materials, textures, changes etc. "Look how long my worm is!"

-Creative Development:-
+Creative development

 Example activities